How To Invest In Real Estate With No Money

 Strategies for aspiring real estate investors

+The group most interested in learning how to invest in real estate with no money is novices.
 If you don’t consider yourself to be a real estate investor already — or at least not much more than an accidental one — and you’re interested in this article, then chances are you fall into one of two categories:

 • You literally don’t have any money to invest, or

-• You technically have the money to invest, but you’re too nervous to risk it
+• You technically have the money to invest, but you’re too nervous to risk it.

 For inexperienced investors with no money

-I’ve found that the best way for aspiring investors with no money to break into the business is to take a job providing a service inside the industry
+I’ve found that the best way for aspiring investors with no money to break into the business is to take a job providing a service inside the industry.

 The limit here is really your imagination, and it’s a great way to check three boxes at once: you’re making money, gaining valuable experience, and making connections.
 Even if you aren’t making much money, you’re building credibility as an industry insider, and this will pay dividends in the near future when you’re ready to start looking for private money or partners.